g-e-kenney/prettyClusters/README.md

 - `prepNeighbors` got some updates (20211214) that correct handling of smaller gene neighborhoods.
 - `gbToIMG` got some big fixes (20211129) that improve stability when it encounters problems (a GenBank file with no gene of interest, an AntiSmash-formatted GenBank file, a GenBank file with no annotations, etc.) and that improve output annotations, including both the metadata format and the content (particularly organism and scaffold info.)
 ### Up next
+- Looking into setting up a GUI - possibly via Shiny - with an eye towards eventual online deployment.
-- Maybe a way to handle non-gene things as neighborhood "anchors" - regulator binding sites, riboswitches, etc.?
+- A way to handle non-gene things as neighborhood "anchors" - regulator binding sites, riboswitches, etc.?
+- A way to handle datasets where there is no one gene of interest to "anchor" the cluster (i.e. a cluster has 2+ of a set of types of genes)
 - Some updates to the suggested workflow when starting with user-annotated genomes (improved scripts and annotation recommendations.)
 - Also in `prepNeighbors`, generation of HMMs for hypothetical protein families identified in `prepNeighbors` and `identifySubgroups` (and with it the ability to turn on and off MSA and HMM generation in both tools.)
 - Probably `averageCluster` and `compareCluster` as described below.
 ### Planned additions
 #### Writeup as a paper?
 - I may try to write this up as a paper (despite the shame of publicizing my hideous code).
 This toolset has been useful in enough projects that it might be nice to have something legit to cite?
-#### New modules
+#### New modules & major tweaks
 - Maybe another sort of per-cluster diagram - one with a "typical" genome neighborhood, illustrating order and abundance of neighbors?
 Still working on how to automate this well.
 Will probably be `averageCluster`.
 - Similarly, possibly a third sort of per-cluster diagram with highlighting of %ID between homologs - more along the lines of [clinker](https://github.com/gamcil/clinker), but without the GenBank input.
 Or like [gggenomes](https://github.com/thackl/gggenomes), but protein-only.
 (Possibly employing one of those tools if I can figure out a way to easily do so!)
 Likely to be `compareCluster`.
 - For use when working with really large families, `repnodePreTrim`- using the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/) before even generating neighborhoods, as a way of getting a more manageable dataset.
-- A vignette?
-Might be redundant given [the wiki](https://github.com/g-e-kenney/prettyClusters/wiki).
 #### Smaller tweaks
 - User-supplied HMMs for annotation of predefined custom protein (sub)families as a standalone subfunction.
 - Options to let the user specify distance and clustering methods in `prepNeighbors` and `analyzeNeighbors`.